-Compartment syndrome occurs when excessive pressure builds up inside an enclosed muscle space in the body.
-Compartment syndrome usually results from exercising, bleeding or swelling after an injury.
+Compartment syndrome occurs when excessive pressure builds up inside an enclosed muscle space in the body, most commonly after exercising.
+This can also result from bleeding or swelling after an injury and can damage the structures and functions of the affected muscle.
 Exercise-induced compartment syndrome is a chronic condition and is usually not a medical emergency.

 The dangerously high pressure in compartment syndrome impedes the flow of blood to and from the affected tissues.
-When compartment syndrome occurs following an injury, we may perform immediate surgery to prevent damage to the nerves, blood vessels, and muscles of the foot.
+When compartment syndrome occurs following an injury, your doctor may perform immediate surgery to prevent damage to the nerves, blood vessels, and muscles of the foot.

 Acute compartment syndrome is the most common type of compartment syndrome.
 In most cases, it is caused by a broken leg or arm.
 Acute compartment syndrome develops rapidly over hours or days.
 Acute compartment syndrome can also occur after injuries without bone fracture.